jrobertson/amixer2019/README.md

 ## Usage

     amixer = AMixer2019.new
-    amixer.volume
+    amixer.volume #=> 79

     sleep 3

-    # increase the volume by 5% if volume is less than 96%
+    # decrease the volume by 5% if volume is greater than 4%
     amixer.vol_down

     sleep 3

-    # decrease the volume by 5% if volume is greater than 4%
+    # increase the volume by 5% if volume is less than 96%
     amixer.vol_up

     amixer.mute